 Member at Large

 Brieann Baldock joined the board in 2018.
 She has oculocutaneous albinism and is legally blind.
 In September 2020, Brieann started her fourth year of a bachelor of education degree at the university of Alberta.
 She also has an Early Learning and Childcare diploma and Special Needs Education Assistant certificate from MacEwan University.
 Brieann has grown up playing sports and being very active.
-She has been playing competitive goalball for 5 years and is currently on the Canadian Women’s Goalball team.
+She has been playing competitive goalball for 10 years and has been to both Tokyo 2020 and Paris 2024 Paralympic Games

 “ASVI has had a major impact on my life whether it be the family support, interaction and advocacy, throughout my personal and educational journey.
 ASVI has provided equipment, programs and many amazing opportunities that have helped me become the person I am today.
 I am so incredibly happy and thankful to be on this board and give back to this amazing organization.”